Joeewan/data-analyst-portfolio/README.md

 🧰 Tools & Technologies
 - **Languages:** Python, SQL
 - **Libraries:** Pandas, NumPy, Seaborn, Matplotlib
-- **Visualization** Tools: Tableau, Power BI, Excel
+- **Visualization** Tools: Tableau, Power BI, Excel, Cognosis Analysis
-- **Databases:** MySQL, PostgreSQL
+- **Databases:** MySQL,
 - **Version Control**: Git & GitHub

 ---

  🧠 Learning Focus
-As an aspiring Data Analyst, I’m passionate about using data to drive decision-making, create actionable insights, and visualize meaningful patterns across industries.
+As an aspiring Data Analyst, I am aiming to display my knowledge in analyzing data and answering business-driven questions to help others understand their data on a deeper level.
+Through this porfolio, I will showcase my skills in different aspects to showcase my skills over a series of projects based on real-world datasets

 ---